TMS-Namespace/Outlook-Mail-Segmenter/README.md

 var toEmailAddress = email.Header.To;
 // get email's cleaned HTML
 // any segmented part of the email, including its body, is
-// represented buy EmailChunk object, that has HTML as well
+// represented by EmailChunk object, that has HTML as well
 // as Text properties
 var text = email.Body.HTML;